Doctors use two key tests to assess the strength of your immune system - a CD4 cell count and a viral load test.

 A large study called PARTNER looked at 888 gay and straight couples (and 58,000 sex acts) where one partner was HIV positive and one was HIV negative.
 Results found that where the HIV positive partner was on treatment and had an undetectable viral load, there were no cases of HIV transmission whether they had anal or vaginal sex without a condom.

 The PARTNER study looked at couples where the HIV positive partner had a viral load below 200.
-An undetectable viral load is classed as being below 50 (although some tests can now measure below 20).
+An undetectable viral load is usually classed as being below 20 copies/ml.

 It’s also important to remember that if you have sex without a condom other sexually transmitted infections (STIs) can be passed on.